4627 Brighton Road, Corona Del Mar, California, United States, 92625

 One of the most talked about homes in the Los Angeles area.
 Spelling Manor is a 56,000 square foot residence on 5-acres of flat lush land.
 The home was built in 1990 by tv mogul Aaron Spelling and wife, Candy, for their family.
 Following Aaron’s death in 2006, Candy put the manor up for sale for $150-million.
 The property sold for $85-million in 2011 to 22-year old Petra Ecclestone.
 Shortly after purchasing the iconic estate Ecclestone gutted and modernized it and more recently had it quietly on the market.
 As of October 2016, Spelling Manor is publicly listed at $200-million.

 At 54,000 square feet, Château Montagel is one of the largest private homes in the United States.
 The 27-acre Alabama estate was the dream of owner Larry House, who spent over $30-million on the property in 1997, with splurges on draperies in excess of $400K, custom rugs costing $400K, and extensive 24K gold leaf accents throughout.
 There are 15 bedrooms, 24 bathrooms, 12 fireplaces, an attached 12-car garage, mahogany windows & doors, antique pecan hardwood flooring, and two separate 800 square foot cabana houses.
 Take the commercial grand elevator to the lower level and enjoy the home theatre complete with box office and substantial 17′ x 7′ screen and seating for 25.
 Also on the property is a world-class equestrian centre with 6-stall barn, enclosed pen, 4 pastures, and a riding arena.
-The mansion is currently listed at $9.9-million but will be auctioned on December 20, 2016 with Concierge Auctions.
+The mansion sold at auction in 2017 for $4.8-million.

 1851 TURBEVILLE ROAD, HICKORY CREEK, TEXAS, UNITED STATES, 75065

 Champ d’Or is without a doubt one of the largest private homes in all of Texas.
 It was the dream of mobile phone executive Alan Goldfield and wife, Shirley.
-The approximately 40,000 square foot residence was completed in 2002 and put on the market just a year later with an ask price of $72-million.
+The approximately 48,000 square foot residence was completed in 2002 and put on the market just a year later with an ask price of $72-million.
 After lingering on the market for years with several strange price drops and price increases, the mansion was set to go to auction on March 30, 2012 with a reserve of just $10.3-million.
 Shortly after the auction Concierge Auction had labeled the property as ‘pending contract.’
 In mid-2014 the mansion had come back on the market for $35-million and has since been removed.
+It was auctioned a final time on June 30, 2017 and is reportedly pending contract.

 5100 Old Alabama Road, Johns Creek, Georgia, United States